 Mt.
 Washington by Benjamin Champney 19th century, Private Collection, MA.

 The painting was never varnished but was covered with a heavy layer of dirt and grime.
 Sometimes when there is no varnish to protect the paint surface, cleaning a painting can be very difficult.
-This is often the case when microscopic oil droplets from fireplaces or heating systems mix with the dirt and grime forming a film that aggressively cross links.
+This is often the case when microscopic oil droplets from fireplaces or heating systems mix with the dirt and grime forming a film that aggressively crosses links.

 Springtime by John J. Enneking 19th century, Collection of Fall River Public Library, Fall River, MA.